zh-lx/pinyin-pro-doc/docs/en/use/pinyin.md

 ### Surname Mode <Badge type="tip" text="v3.4.0+" vertical="middle" />

 When `options.mode` is `surname`, the surname mode will be enabled.
-In this mode, when matching Chinese characters related to surnames, priority will be given to outputting surname pinyin
+In this mode, when matching Chinese characters related to surnames, priority will be given to outputting surname pinyin.

 ```javascript
 import { pinyin } from 'pinyin-pro';